-When considering installing a Net Metering system, members should carefully review and understand the Virginia State Corporation Commission’s Regulations Governing Net Energy Metering.
-REC members who have decided to pursue Net Metering should submit our Net Metering Notification Form.
+When considering installing a Net Metering system, members should carefully review and understand the Net Metering Virginia Code.

-E-mail Lee Brock for questions regarding Net Metering.
+E-mail the REC Net Metering Team for questions regarding Net Metering.

 PLEASE NOTE: The Notification form should be submitted before construction begins.
 The Certification form should be submitted after county inspection approval.